 My teenage children are rather less enamoured…

 And finally, my scarf.
 You might recall that I’ve been working woth Yorkshire-based brand Samuel Tweed?
 I have written about their mohair serapes on a few occasions.
 Well this plaid mohair scarf is from there too and was gifted to me as part of the collaboration.
 Again, I chose it for both its benefits, (super soft and super warm), and its aesthetics; it matches the rest of my outfit.

 Because I’ve been working with Samuel Tweed, I’m able to offer an exclusive discount of 15% on all accessories, (including serapes), with the code LIZZY15.
 The scarves retail at £29, so the discount takes the price to £24.65, an excellent price for such a beautiful scarf.

 So, this is probably the most practical outfit I’ll ever wear!
 I hope you agree that a few carefully chosen accessories in toning or matching colours can pull an outift together and make even the most sensible of outfits that little bit more stylish.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.